ResearchComputing/Documentation/docs/software/Containerizationon.md

 *Example:*

-Say we have an image that contains python 3.7 as the default software, and we want to run python from the container.
+Say we have an image that contains Python 3.7 as the default software, and we want to run Python from the container.
 We can do this with the command:

 ```
 apptainer run python-cont.sif